sophrone/loveworld-news/README.md

 # Loveworld-news
-A sample design for an online news station
+A sample design for an online news website landing page.